Frequently Asked Questions on Globe Blocks Texts with Clickable Links

 No, all customers in the Globe network are already protected as of September 29, 2022.

-No, this currently applies to all Globe customers and is a network-wide solution.
+No, this feature applies to all Globe customers as part of a network-wide initiative to enhance security.

 Most smishing or scam messages involve sending clickable links to lure people into malicious websites that generally lead to account compromise or the fraud modus itself.
 We try to block access to those sites as soon as we get reports of the smishing or scam, but it's very reactive.
 Also, it doesn't spare our customers from the nuisance of receiving them to begin with, even if they do not click the malicious links.